 The next step was to upload the file to Sequencing.com.
 I went back to the Upload Center and clicked on Choose File.

 The zip file contained raw DNA data file.
 While you can upload this zip file directly into your Sequencing.com account, you can also unzip the file and upload the raw DNA data file.
 I liked how easy it was since I couldn’t get it wrong.
 Uploading either the zip file or the file within the zip file would work.

 I used the “Drag and drop files here.” section so I simply clicked on the file, dragged it to that area and released the file.
 It dropped into that area and I was ready to go.

 After clicking on the Upload file button, I received a message that said it would take approximately 15 minutes to process the data.

 When I scrolled down, it shows an animated progress section showing that it was still processing.

 Once the uploading was done, I clicked on My Files next to Upload Center to see the information.
 While the message had said it may take up to 15 minutes, after starting the upload of my 23andMe file, it appeared in my Sequencing.com account within 5 minutes.

-That's all I have done so far.
-What I'm really looking forward to is submitting my DNA data for analysis with some of the apps.
-Follow me as I use the different apps by clicking on the different ones I've used below.
+That’s all I have done so far.
+What I’m really looking forward to is submitting my DNA data for analysis with some of the apps.
+I’ve spent some time looking through the many apps in the Sequencing DNA App Store and have found some great ones I can’t wait to use.
+Follow me as I use the different apps by clicking on the different ones I’ve used below.